busoc/duplicate/README.md

   default value of 8MB

 The value of the buffer option should be choosen carefully.
-Indeed, if the buffer is too short, it has been observed that the delay seems to not have any effect.
+Indeed, if the buffer size is too short and because it is implemented as ring buffer, it could seems that the delay option has no effect.

 The best way to compute the "ideal" size for the buffer is: